MetaLang/d-articles/std variant is everything cool about d.md

 assert(index2.peek!Null);
 ```

 The `peek` function takes a `Variant` as a runtime argument, and a type T as a compile-time argument.
 It returns a pointer to T (T*); if the `Variant` contains a value of type T, then the returned pointer points to that value.
 Otherwise, that pointer is `null`.

-_**Note:** I've made use of [Universal Function Call Syntax](https://dlang.org/spec/function.html#pseudo-member) to call the free function `indexOf` as if it were a member function of `int[]`._
+<sub>_**Note:** I've made use of [Universal Function Call Syntax](https://dlang.org/spec/function.html#pseudo-member) to call the free function `indexOf` as if it were a member function of `int[]`._<sub>

 In addition, just like C++, D's standard library has a special `visit` function that operates on `Algebraic`.
-It allows
-the user to supply a visitor for each type that may be held, which will be executed _if_ the `Algebraic` holds
-data of that type during runtime.
+It allows the user to supply a visitor for each type that may be held, which will be executed _if_ the `Algebraic` holds data of that type during runtime.
 A little more on that later.

 ## To recap: